 What else can you do?

-- Treat someone to something s/he would like.
+- Treat someone to something they would like

 What will you do right now to expand the magnitude of your gratitude?